mmikowski/powercss/README.md

 ## Example 002: Double-buffering
 This example is illustrated by `pcss._example002_.html` which can be be found in the `examples` directory of the GitHub repository.
-Clone the respository and open the file with your browser to see the results.
+Clone the repository and open the file with your browser to see the results.

 Double-buffering is an common technique to minimize processing and flicker across many areas of computer graphics.
-We create two `style` elements, and then switches between the two of them to apply their CSS.
+PowerCSS creates two `style` elements, and switches between them to apply CSS.
 PowerCSS never enables a `style` element until the CSS is completely written to it.
 This allows us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing